India cannot expect to beat coronavirus without tackling systemic hate and deep-rooted corruption

-With more than five million cases of the coronavirus across the world and over 300,000 deaths, we now know that it could affect any of us.
+With about 5.49 million cases of the coronavirus across the world and 346,000 deaths, we now know that it could affect any of us.
 There is science to tell us so.
 But science alone cannot determine how the pandemic actually affects us.

 The visuals of hundreds of thousands of workers trudging home should haunt the Indian government for its failure to support the needs of citizens and treat them with dignity.
 After the abrupt announcement of a lockdown, without any provision to support their food and rent, India’s massive migrant working class decided to return to their families in the rural hinterlands.